 The Place

-Williamsburg was the capital of the Virginia Colony and played a significant role in the lead-up to the American Revolution.
-By examining the historical context and events of the time, one can gain a deeper appreciation for the principles of liberty, democracy, and self-governance that underpin the United States.
+As the colonial capital of Virginia, Williamsburg played a pivotal role in the events leading up to the American Revolution.
+By exploring the historical context and transformative moments that unfolded here, learners gain a deeper understanding of the enduring principles of liberty, democracy, and self-governance that form the foundation of the United States.

-There is no more appropriate place to examine leadership steps for the 21st century than in Williamsburg – the world’s largest living history site - home to authenticity and knowledge and the birthplace of American representative government.
-Be transformed in your learning experience through the "power of place” that is Colonial Williamsburg and the historic campus of William & Mary.
+There is no more fitting place to explore the challenges and responsibilities of 21st-century leadership than Williamsburg—the world’s largest living history museum and the cradle of American representative government.
+Here, authenticity, insight, and inspiration converge.
+Be transformed by the “power of place” through immersive learning experiences rooted in the storied streets of Colonial Williamsburg and the historic campus of William & Mary.

 Williamsburg: